×

 Jennifer Esseiva, a skilled photographer, captures the serene beauty of Dunquin Pier (Cé Dhún Chaoin) on the picturesque Dingle Peninsula along the Wild Atlantic Way in Ireland.
 Using her Nikon Z8, she employs a long exposure technique to depict the tranquil waters surrounding the pier, creating a mesmerizing effect.
 This landscape photograph invites viewers to immerse themselves in the tranquil ambiance of this iconic Irish coastal landmark.

-2. Discovering Dunquin Pier: Iconic Shot of the Dingle Peninsula
+2. Dunquin Pier – Iconic Viewpoint on the Dingle Peninsula

 How to get there